eons-dev/eons.lib/README.md

 # Eons Python Framework

 The Eons Python Framework provides a Python counterpart to the [Develop Biology](https://develop.bio) project.
+This means `eons` helps you blur the lines between what it means to be, have, and do.
+Gone are the days of classes meaning "to be", members meaning "to have", and functions meaning "to do".
+With Eons and Biology, they are all one and the same.

 Design in short: Self-registering, sequential functors with implicit and automatic inheritance, downloaded just-in-time for use with arbitrary data structures.

+## Eons vs Biology

-Unlike Biology, the Eons library is designed for plug-and-play development.
+The Eons library is designed for plug-and-play development, unlike Biology.
 This means it's faster to get up and running but has fewer features, is less optimized, and will likely be slower to run.
-Additionally, Eons is only single threaded, due to Python limitations, while Biology is multi-threaded by default.
-Due to the single thread limitation of this framework, the full neural-processing of Biology is limited to only a single sequence of operations at a time.
-However, by allowing those operations to be arbitrarily complex and build off each other and by loading those operations from the cloud at runtime, we aim to provide the same level of functionality, if not better than what Biology provides by default.
+Additionally, Eons is only single threaded (due to Python limitations), while Biology is multi-threaded by default.
+Due to the single thread limitation of this framework, the full neural-processing of Biology is reduced to only a single sequence of operations at a time.
+However, by allowing those operations to be arbitrarily complex, build off each other, and be loaded from the cloud at runtime, we aim to provide the same level of functionality, if not better, than what Biology provides by default.
 Both systems work toward a full implementation of the [Native Biology Syntax](https://github.com/develop-biology/lang_bio).

 Once Develop Biology is stable and the Native Biology Syntax is fully developed, the Eons Python Framework and all downstream implementations will be merged into a single, flexible, and optimized solution.
-However, the in-built reflection features of Biology should make it such that a successful integration means no changes to downstream code.
-Python can stay python or become any other language you want.
+However, the builtin reflection features of Biology should make it such that a successful integration means no changes to downstream code.
+Python can stay Python, or become any other language you want.
 Stay tuned!

 ## Installation
 `pip install eons`